-Republican state lawmakers scramble to curb incoming Democrats' power
+U.S. Republican state lawmakers scramble to curb incoming Democrats' power

 In North Carolina, Republican legislators attempted to curtail gubernatorial powers after Democrat Roy Cooper was elected in 2016.
 The state’s lawmakers are now working on implementing a new voter identification ballot measure before January, when Republicans will lose their veto-proof supermajority.

-Reporting by Joseph Ax in New York; Editing by Scott Malone and Frances Kerry
+Reporting by Joseph Ax in New York; Editing by Scott Malone, Frances Kerry and Lisa Shumaker